hydro-informatics/hydro-informatics.github.io/pages/python-basics/pystyle.md

 The maximum length of a line is 79 characters and in-line comments, including [docstrings](#docstrings), should not exceed 72 characters.

 ### Indentation
-Indentation designates the sifting of code (blocks) to the right.
+Indentation designates the shifting of code (blocks) to the right.
 Indentation is necessary for example in loops or functions to assign code blocks to a `for` or `def` statement.
 Multiple levels of indentation occur when nested statements are used (e.g., an `if` condition nested in a `for` loop).
 One level of indentation corresponds to 4 spaces.

 ```python